SysKitTeam/docs-point/integrations/syskit-point-api.md

 ![Grant Admin Consent](../.gitbook/assets/syskit-point-api-grant-admin-consent.png)

-Lastly, **collect the following data and save to side with the client secret value stored before**:
+Lastly, **collect the following data and save to the side with the client secret value stored before**:

 * **Application (client) ID**
 * **Directory (tenant) ID**